clarkdave/clarkdave.net/source/posts/2014/2014-12-16-how-to-use-webpack-with-rails.md

 #### A mix of multiple entry points and exposing modules

-As a corollary to the above, in certain larger Rails applications it may make sense to create multiple entry points.
+As an addition to the above, in larger Rails applications it may make sense to create multiple entry points.
 The simplest example would be "public" areas (e.g. landing page, sign up page) and "authed" areas (the areas of your app only accessible when someone is logged in).

 The authenticated areas of your app may have far more JS than the public areas, so why not have two entry points so that public pages can download a smaller bundle?